ArnoldHueteG/jupyter-docker/Readme.md

 ### 10.3 Relaunch jupyter.

-Then relaunch the container with the code below.
+Then relaunch the jupyter container with the code below.

 ```
 docker stop jupyter && docker rm jupyter && \